Iain Rankin: Political career

 On June 15, 2017, Rankin was appointed to the Executive Council of Nova Scotia as Minister of Environment.
 Rankin hired the first dedicated crown prosecutor to handle cases related to the Environment Act, food safety, public health, meat inspection, fisheries and aquaculture, animal welfare, natural resources and the fur industry.
 Rankin passed legislation to introduce a cap and trade system in Nova Scotia.
 As Minister of Environment, Rankin joined other leaders across the continent agreeing to regional cooperation on carbon pricing in the Americas.
-Rankin signed an agreement to join the Western Climate Initiative Inc. to use its IT system to manage and track the new cap and trade program.
-In order to define a coastal protection zone in the province, Rankin launched public consultations on future coastal protection legislation which passed in the legislature.
-Calling the toxic Boat Harbour lagoon one of the worst examples of environmental racism in the province and possibly the country, Rankin announced details of a long-awaited clean up at Northern Pulp's wastewater lagoon, on the edge of Pictou Landing First Nation.
-It is Nova Scotia's biggest environmental remediation project since the Sydney Tar Ponds.
-He commissioned an assessment of a contaminated site in Harrietsfield.
-For years, many residents have not been able to drink their water due to contaminants from a former salvage yard.
-This was an unprecedented step never used before with the Environment Act.

 On July 5, 2018, Rankin was moved to Minister of Lands and Forestry in a cabinet shuffle.
 While Minister of Lands and Forestry, Rankin secured $47.9 million to clean up two former gold mines in what was the beginning of a project to evaluate and clean up all of the abandoned mine sites in Nova Scotia.
-The Department of Lands and Forestry committed $1 million to create The Shaw Wilderness Park 153-hectare (379-acre) nature reserve in the Williams Lake area of Halifax.
 Rankin signed the first ever Mi'kmaq Forest Initiative giving the Mi’kmaq forest planning and management responsibility on two blocks of Crown land, totalling about twenty-thousand hectares.

 Rankin resigned from cabinet in October 2020 and announced his candidacy for the leadership of the Nova Scotia Liberal Party.

 2021 Liberal leadership contest

-On October 5, 2020, Rankin launched his campaign for Leadership of the Nova Scotia Liberal Party, following Premier Stephen McNeil's announcement that he would be stepping down from his office.
-The other candidates in this contest were fellow former cabinet ministers Randy Delorey and Labi Kousoulis.
+On October 5, 2020, Rankin launched his campaign for leadership of the Nova Scotia Liberal Party, following Premier Stephen McNeil's announcement that he would be stepping down from his office.

-Rankin ran on a policy platform comprising five pillars: